 This analysis by the Supreme Court reaffirms the structure and importance of the Grant Test and that it should be applied with rigour in order to protect Charter values.
 It further suggests that courts should consider all three factors of the Grant Test and conduct a final balancing analysis to protect individual liberties and uphold section 8 Charter rights.

-Contact the Criminal Lawyers at Hicks Adams LLP in Toronto if you feel your Charter Rights have been Violated
+Contact the Criminal Lawyers at Hicks Adams in Toronto if you feel your Charter Rights have been Violated

-At Hicks Adams LLP in Toronto, our criminal lawyers are experienced in defending against state misconduct and upholding your immutable Charter rights.
+At Hicks Adams in Toronto, our criminal lawyers are experienced in defending against state misconduct and upholding your immutable Charter rights.
 We know how to respond to improper searches and are here to ensure your personal liberties are protected.
-Contact Hicks Adams LLP to discuss your rights and how we may assist you in defending them.
+Contact Hicks Adams to discuss your rights and how we may assist you in defending them.
 Call us at 416-975-1700 or contact us online to schedule a confidential consultation.